wescpy/pdftool/DEPLOYMENT.md

 ### Common Issues

-1. **CORS Errors**: Ensure the backend CORS settings include your frontend URL
+1. **Build Failures**: Check the Cloud Build logs for specific error messages
-2. **Build Failures**: Check the Cloud Build logs for specific error messages
+2. **Service Unavailable**: Verify the service is deployed and running
-3. **Service Unavailable**: Verify the service is deployed and running
+3. **Memory Issues**: Increase memory allocation if needed
-4. **Memory Issues**: Increase memory allocation if needed
+4. **Backend Connection**: Ensure both frontend and backend services are deployed and accessible

 ### Useful Commands